 All pages have a MasterBorder.
 If no MasterBorder is visible, either the MasterBorder display is turned off on the View menu, or the assigned MasterBorder has all margins set to zero, like the ZeroMargins MasterBorder included with NetObjects Fusion.
 You can change the size of any MasterBorder margin, even those set to zero.
-See "Modifying the Current MasterBorder" on page 121.
+See "Modifying the Current MasterBorder" on page 125.

-When you create a new site, NetObjects Fusion creates a default MasterBorder that contains three navigation aids-a banner showing the page name at the top, a graphical navigation button bar on the left, and a text navigation bar on the bottom.
-These navigation bars provide links to the Home page and to pages on the level below the Home page.
-As you add levels to the SiteStructure, you must create MasterBorders with appropriate navigation bars so site visitors have access to all pages.
-See "Setting Navigation Bar Button Structure" on page 222.
+When you create a new site, NetObjects Fusion creates a default MasterBorder that contains three navigation aids-a banner showing the page name at the top, a button navigation bar on the left, and a text navigation bar on the bottom.
+As you add levels to the SiteStructure, you can set navigation bar options to provide site visitors with appropriate access to all pages.
+See "Setting Navigation Bar Type" on page 256.